House panel OKs plan to grow VA private care, a Trump pledge

 Trump has yet to nominate a new VA secretary after ousting Shulkin in late March, citing his lack of progress in improving VA care.
 Trump's first pick for the position, Ronny Jackson, abruptly withdrew amid allegations uncovered by an investigation led by Sen. Jon Tester, D-Mont., that he loosely handed out prescription drugs and got drunk on duty.

-Those being considered for the VA secretary job serving 9 million veterans include former Florida Rep. Jeff Miller, a strong proponent of expanding private care for veterans; and acting VA Secretary Robert Wilkie, a former Pentagon undersecretary who was appointed by Trump to the acting position.
+Those being considered for the VA secretary job serving 9 million veterans include former Florida Rep. Jeff Miller, a strong proponent of expanding private care for veterans; and acting VA Secretary Robert Wilkie, a former Pentagon undersecretary appointed by Trump to the acting position.

 Both Sen. Johnny Isakson, the Republican chairman of the Senate Veterans Affairs Committee, and Tester, the panel's top Democrat, have pledged to steer the bill through its narrowly divided chamber.